mindsnacks/MSWeakTimer/README.md

 ### Description

-Thread-safe `NSTimer` alternative that doesn't retain the target and supports being used with `GCD` queues.
+Thread-safe `NSTimer` drop-in alternative that doesn't retain the target and supports being used with `GCD` queues.

 ### Motivation
 The first motivation for this class was to have a type of timer that objects could *own* and retain, without this creating a retain cycle ( *like `NSTimer` causes, since it retains its target* ).
 This way you can just release the timer in the `-dealloc` method of the object class that owns the timer.